ukb-dt/zoom/index.md

 **Back to roots:** If energy prices spike, Ukubona can't afford to run as many simulations → less intelligence → worse decisions.
 The tree *starves* from the bottom.

-**Your role:** Instrument the simulation to measure kWh per output, identify where energy is wasted, and optimize scheduling for low-cost grid periods.
+**Our role:** Instrument the simulation to measure kWh per output, identify where energy is wasted, and optimize scheduling for low-cost grid periods.

 ---